codemagic-ci-cd/codemagic-docs/readme.md

 ## Getting started

-To contribute to Codemagic documentation, fork the repository, make your changes and start a pull request.
+To contribute, fork the repository, make your changes and start a pull request.
 All pull requests will be reviewed by the Codemagic team.

 ### Common issues page